 - Does this program have an advanced track?
 Many MSW programs offer “traditional” and “advanced” tracks.
-Traditional tracks are aimed at those who do not have a BSW, and need to complete foundational coursework before moving on to advanced training.
+Traditional tracks are aimed at those who do not have a BSW and need to complete foundational coursework before moving on to advanced training.
 These programs usually take additional time to complete.
-Individuals who already have a BSW can enroll in an advanced track program, which are less credits and take less time to complete.
+Individuals who already have a BSW can enroll in an advanced track program, which involve fewer credits and take less time to complete.

 Once you’ve selected the programs that interest you, research their application requirements and admissions procedures.
 This information is typically available on the program’s website.
 You can also contact the program directly if you have any questions.